MarkZither/mywyamblog/src/blog/input/posts/2024-03-10-cracking-aspnet-identity-password-hashes.md

    - hashcat
 ---

-I was reviewing, lets call it, a mature codebase which makes use of asp.net Identity for storage of users and passwords, in the startup I noticed the following code:
+I was reviewing one of my old sample projects [codebase which makes use of asp.net Identity](https://github.com/MarkZither/SwaggerAndHealthCheckBlog/blob/33d032bcc0a0fc7ee042f9059adb03088c540d99/src/LoginService/Startup.cs#L39) for storage of users and passwords, in the startup I noticed the following code:

 ``` csharp
   services.Configure<PasswordHasherOptions>(options => {